Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Carbon cycle

-Permafrost is estimate to contain
+Permafrost is estimate to contain 1,600 GtC in the tundra.

 ## Human impacts on the water cycle
 > 3.a.
 Human factors can disturb and enhance the natural processes and stores in the water and carbon cycles.